Nursing (NURS) 435

 NURS 435 is not available for Challenge.

-Nursing 435: Professional Practice in Community Mental Health Promotion This 16-week paced online clinical course provides opportunities to integrate theory and develop further skills related to community health promotion with a focus on individuals, families and groups experiencing mental health alterations.
+Nursing 435: Professional Practice in Mental Health Promotion This 16-week paced online course provides opportunities to integrate theory and develop further skills related to mental health promotion with a focus on individuals, families and groups experiencing mental health alterations.
 Consideration will be given to mental health promotion with vulnerable aggregates and recognition of psychiatric mental health disorders that emerge across the lifespan.
 Opportunities to apply nursing assessment skills, such as mental status examination, and nursing intervention strategies such as therapeutic communication will be facilitated.
 A current snapshot of the field of psychiatric nursing, including both current practice and future research possibilities will be presented.
-A major focus of the course is a community health and mental health promotion project.
+A major focus of the course is a mental health promotion project.
 Nursing 435 is a six-credit course.

 In terms of skill development, NURS 435 provides you with practice opportunities using a variety of online tools and experiential activities.
 Some of these practice opportunities will use Adobe Connect.
 Adobe Connect is a real-time program that allows course participants (students and instructors) to see and hear one another using a computer equipped with a speaker/microphone and camera.
 Unit 1 includes a learning activity that guides you through set-up and use of Adobe Connect.
 This activity also provides you with an opportunity to use Adobe Connect to meet your instructor and classmates “face to face” in real-time.